GRAVEL • BIKE PATHS • ALL ROAD TOURING

 A view of the attractive stone bridge on the main road, from the Ciclabile delle Dolomiti rail trail.
 I was riding a converted trekking bike, with drop bars replacing the flat bars.
 It was much better for this purpose than my cyclocross bike, which had a short top tube and wheelbase, and a higher center of gravity, which negatively affected the handling as well as the comfort on long rides.

 April 2018.
-This section of the Brenta bike path was obliterated forever.
-It had already been closed for several years due the danger of a landslide
+This section of the Brenta bike path was obliterated forever by a landslide.
+It had already been closed for several years due to impending danger.

 photos are from the websites of local newspapers